 Way before the anti-terrorism bill was RA 9372

-Even before, the Human Security Act of 2007 or RA 9372 was in place.
-It brings the Philippines in line with its Southeast Asian neighbors in fighting Islamic militants in the area.
+Even before the Human Security Act of 2007 or RA 9372 was in place.
+It aligns the Philippines with its Southeast Asian neighbors in fighting Islamic militants in the area.

-Despite long-standing debates, an arena of emotions, and ideologies, one thing is for sure – Enzo’s blood is Filipino, and he, like others, look forward to a better Philippines.
+Despite long-standing debates, an arena of emotions, and ideologies, one thing is for sure – Enzo’s blood is Filipino, and he, like others, looks forward to a better Philippines.